Teach Prepositions with Pippo the Puppet

-When introducing prepositions (in, on, under, in front of, behind) a puppet can be useful and engaging for children.
+When introducing prepositions (in, on, under, in front of, behind) a puppet can be a useful teacher assistant and engaging for children.

 Bring to class some fruit props (orange, pear, banana, apple, kiwi, etc) children tend to become very excited about real fruit, but plastic fruit is fine and easier to store away for future exercises:-) Place the fruit on your desk or on the floor in a circle where all the children can see it.
 Use an empty box (puppet size) and give your puppet instructions to carry out.